Maitland - North

 Is the Maitland - North area keeping up with housing demand?

 With the population expected to increase by 3,962 people by 2041, around 1,321 new dwellings will be necessary.
-Recent approval levels appear broadly sufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.
+Recent approval levels may be insufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.
+This indicates potential housing shortages if current approval trends continue.

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Maitland - North's approval levels have been below the yearly average of 87, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Maitland - North's approval levels have been significantly below the yearly average of 32, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth?